Leg and Foot Discoloration: Peripheral Artery Disease Could be The Cause

 Minimally Invasive Procedures

 If a severe blockage in your arteries is present, your vascular specialist may recommend treatment to restore blood flow to your legs.
 At USA Vascular Centers, we perform a range of minimally invasive outpatient treatments, including angioplasty, stent placement, and atherectomy.
 In each of these non-surgical procedures, one of our skilled interventional radiologists will guide a catheter into your vascular system and use different techniques to widen your arteries.
 You won’t need stitches, general anesthesia, or a hospital stay to receive these treatments.
 Instead, they’re performed in our state-of-the-art cath labs at our outpatient centers, which are certified by the Accreditation Association for Ambulatory Health Care (AAAHC).
-This certification reflects our commitment to excellence and allows us to provide care to patients who use Medicare and Medicaid.
+This certification reflects our commitment to excellence and allows us to provide care to Medicare and Medicaid patients.

 When you are ready to explore treatment options for lower leg discoloration due to PAD, we encourage you to schedule an appointment at one of our accredited treatment centers.